yoki123/hodoku/README.md

 Available languages: English and German

 For all Windows versions hodoku.exe is the preferred program version.
 For all other operating systems Hodoku.jar has to be used.
-HoDoKu uses rather a lot of memory (especially if you use the "Find all available steps" feature).
-The recommended way to run HoDoKu is:
+Hodoku uses rather a lot of memory (especially if you use the "Find all available steps" feature).
+The recommended way to run Hodoku is:

 	java -Xmx512m -jar Hodoku.jar